 The fixed cost of transferring money abroad.
-Will range anywhere from 0 to £25 or equivalent in bank across the world.
+Will range anywhere from free to £25 or equivalent in bank fees, across the world.

 A fee relative to the volume of the transfer.
 A 1% commission means that 1% of the money transferred abroad will be taken off to cover commission costs.
 Commission-based fees became uncommon in western countries, and most foreign exchange facilitators will pride themselves at having 0% commission.

-The exchange rate markups (or “spreads”), is what we calculate on our International Money Transfer Fee Calculator ™ appearing on the top of this page.
+The exchange rate markup (or “spread”), is what we calculate on our International Money Transfer Fee Calculator ™ appearing on the top of this page.

 A margin, markup or spread is essentially the difference between the rate offered to clients and the real interbank rate*.
 You can view today’s foreign exchange rates with additional explanations here.